microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/5-helm.md

 ![Working result page](../../images/screenshot-no-calls-web-page.png)

 > ![NOTE]
-> If the certificate just don't get ready it is possible that Let's Encrypt reached an API limit
+> If the certificate do not get ready it is possible that Let's Encrypt reached an API limit
-> for `westeurope.cloudapp.azure.com`, if that's the case you can either wait and retry at the
+> for `westeurope.cloudapp.azure.com`, if that is the case you can either wait and retry at the
 > start of next week, you can shutdown the cluster meanwhile but you do not have to.
 Or you can
 > create a CNAME record on a custom domain that points to your `westeurope.cloudapp.azure.com`
 > -domain.
-If you create a custom domain, don't forget to update the bot service channel with the
+If you create a custom domain, do not forget to update the bot service channel with the
 > custom domain and redo the `helm upgrade` command with your custom domain as host.
 To check if
 > the rate limit is reached, run `kubectl describe certificate ingress-tls-recordingbottutorial --namespace recordingbottutorial`
 > and check the output for a rate limit error